Klownicle/photo-video-archive-tools/README.md

 ### ExifTool

-ExifTool is required for rename and corrective metadata operations.
+ExifTool is required for rename and metadata operations.

-Get ExifTool from the official ExifTool site:
+Get it from the official ExifTool site:

 ```text
 https://exiftool.org/
 ```

-The official ExifTool site may point Windows downloads to SourceForge.
-Use the Windows executable package from the official download path.

 Recommended Windows placement for these scripts: